-The Office of Court Interpreting Services (OCIS) assists persons having business with the District of Columbia Courts who are Deaf and hard of hearing or who are less than proficient in English.
-The OCIS provides qualified professional interpreting services for all languages.
+The Office of Court Interpreting Services (OCIS) provides professional interpreting services at no cost to assist persons having business with the District of Columbia Courts who are deaf, hard-of- hearing or have limited English proficiency.

 In compliance with the Americans with Disabilities Act (ADA) the court provides equal access and reasonable accommodations in judicial and quasi-judicial proceedings and related services to all deaf and hard-of-hearing persons.

 For more information and to request interpreting services please visit the OCIS website.